YashzAlphaGeek/FluxRPC/README.md

 # UNO-RPC: Multiplayer Turn-Based Game with gRPC

-The flow of gRPC calls in UNO-RPC—Unary (Join Game), Server Streaming (Game State), and BiDi Streaming (Play Card)—through the backend services to the clients.
+The flow of gRPC calls in UNO-RPC—Unary (Join Game), Server Streaming (Game State), and BiDi Streaming (Play Card)—through server interceptors in the **Spring Boot** backend services to the clients..

 ```mermaid
 sequenceDiagram